Dopamine transporter deficiency syndrome

 Dopamine transporter deficiency syndrome (DTDS), also known as infantile parkinsonism-dystonia, is a rare movement disorder that causes progressively worsening dystonia and parkinsonism.
-It is the first known inherited dopamine 'transportophathy.'
+It is the first known inherited dopamine 'transportopathy.'

 DTDS is an extremely rare disease; only about 20 affected individuals have been described in the medical literature.
 Researchers believe this condition is likely underdiagnosed because its signs and symptoms overlap with other movement disorders, including cerebral palsy.

 The onset of DTDS is a continuum that ranges from early-onset DTDS (in the first 6 months) to atypical later-onset DTDS (in childhood, adolescence, or adulthood).

 Signs and symptoms

 The main symptom of DTDS, presenting in 80-99% of DTDS patients, is Parkinsonism.
 This is a neurological anomaly resulting from degeneration of dopamine-generating cells in the substantia nigra, and is characterized by shaking and tremors, rigidity, slowness of movement, and difficulty with walking and gait.

 Various other symptoms present less commonly (30-79%), including bradykinesia (slowness of movement), acid reflux, muscular hypertonia, and chorea.